matterwin/cpp3o/README.md

 notes:
 - only 1 allowed global main function in all files
 - there must be a global main function outside any encapsulation no exceptions
+- don't allow deref of pointers using -> instead it needs to be deref by (*ptr)

 heavy: